 Since 1987 the San Antonio Living History Association (SALHA) has presented historical presentations in Alamo Plaza and other historical sites in San Antonio and Texas.
 SALHA continuing its community service and outreach until 2011 when the City Council approved an ordinance authorizing SALHA to offer free monthly “Alamo Plaza Heritage Interpretation” programs and events for residents, students and visitors to that historic site.
 That City ordinance recognized the many years of SALHA dedication toward enhancing the visitor experience in Alamo Plaza with its educational and heritage interpretation activities.

-SALHA Programs & Events Developed and Presented between 1987 and 2018
+Programs and Events Developed and Presented between 1987 and 2019

 - “Visits to the Past”© were monthly interactive programs with members in historical clothing, historical walking tours, demonstrations of period skills, diverse interpretive programs, and exhibits featuring early arms, tools and accoutrements.

-- The “Beginning of the Alamo Siege”© Hear General Santa Anna’s demand for a Texian surrender, their parley and witness the Alamo defenders’ response.
-Experience the opening salvos of the siege leading to the battle of the Alamo.
-Enjoy historical music, dance, hands-on skills of period crafts, kid’s marching drill, flintlock and cannon demonstrations and interactive family activities.
+- The “Beginning of the Alamo Siege”© Audiences heard General Santa Anna’s demand for a Texian surrender, their parley, and then witnessed the Alamo defenders’ response as they experienced the opening salvos of the siege leading up to the battle of the Alamo.
+Enjoy historical music, dance, hands-on skills of period crafts, a kid’s marching drill, flintlock and cannon demonstrations and interactive family activities.

 - The “Dawn at the Alamo”© – SALHA members, joined by re-enactors from across the U.S. in Alamo Plaza, represent both armies and recognize the sacrifices made by both sides of the Alamo conflict on March 6,1836.
 Thirteen candles are lit to symbolize the 13-day Alamo siege and battle.
 The commemorative ceremony remembers the Alamo with a historical narrative, eyewitness accounts, a reconciliation peace prayer, flintlock musket salute volleys, with presentations of commemorative wreaths completing the solemn event.
 The free hour-long event begins during the Alamo battle hour that begins in darkness and ends in early morning light.
 Floral wreaths are welcomed from Alamo descendants, historical organizations, students and heritage visitors.